beuaaa/pywinauto_recorder/docs/pywinauto_recorder_exe.rst

 Usage
 -----
 - Double click on "pywinauto_recorder.exe_" or run "python.exe pywinauto_recorder.py_" to start the recorder.
-- When the recorder is started, a tray  icon is added in the right-side of the Windows Taskbar, it is in "Pause" mode.
+- The recorder is started in display information mode, a tray  icon is added in the right-side of the Windows Taskbar.
 - Press CTRL+SHIFT+f to copy the code that finds the element colored green or orange to the clipboard.
 - Press CTRL+ALT+r to switch to "Record" mode.
 - If the element below the mouse cursor can be uniquely identified, it will turn green or orange.